-Moles Are a solitary and an extremely territorial animal.
+Moles are a solitary and extremely territorial animal.
 If your neighbor moved from their residence, you would not automatically move in, right?
 Of course not, as you’ve got your own territory established, but at a later time, you might decide to expand your land and buy their house and property.
 Moles function the exact same style, they’re constantly expanding their territory.

 Can I ever be successful in eliminating moles forever?

-There Are 2 ways I know of to get rid of moles forever but they both are bad procedures.
-One would be to pave over your entire yard and make it into a parking lot and the other one is to kill every living organism on your lawn that snacks eat and the mole will not find your yard attractive, however you won’t have much of a yard either.
+There are 2 ways I know of to get rid of moles forever but they both are bad procedures.
+One would be to pave over your entire yard and make it into a parking lot and the other one is to kill every living organism on your lawn that they eat and the mole will not find your yard attractive, however you won’t have much of a yard either.
 Getting rid of moles is a management effort.